Christopher R. Kavanaugh: U.S. attorney for the Western District of Virginia

 In March 2021, Senators Tim Kaine and Mark Warner recommended Kavanaugh and one other candidate to the White House.
 On August 10, 2021, President Joe Biden nominated Kavanaugh to be the United States attorney for the Western District of Virginia.
 On September 30, 2021, his nomination was reported out of committee by voice vote.
 On October 5, 2021, his nomination was confirmed in the United States Senate by voice vote.
 On the evening of October 7, 2021, he was sworn into office by deputy attorney general Lisa Monaco.
+On August 28, 2024, he announced his intent to resign from his position as United States Attorney for the Western District of Virginia effective at the end of the year.
+He resigned from office on December 20, 2024.

+Private Practice

+Since 2025, Kavanaugh has been a partner at Cleary Gottlieb in Washington, DC.

+Personal life

+Kavanaugh is married to Jasmine H. Yoon, the former vice president of corporate integrity, ethics, and investigations at Capital One and a judge for the United States District Court for the Western District of Virginia.

+He is not related to United States Supreme Court Justice Brett Kavanaugh.